swiftype/swiftype-autocomplete-jquery/README.md

 #### Specifying additional query conditions

 Now let's say you only want your autocomplete to display books that are of the **fiction** `genre`.
-In order to restrict search results, you can pass additional query conditions to the search API by specifying them in a dictionary, and assigning that to the `conditionals` field:
+In order to restrict search results, you can pass additional query conditions to the search API by specifying them in a dictionary, and assigning that to the `filters` field:

 	$('#st-search-input').swiftype({
 		renderFunction: customRenderFunction,
 		fetchFields: 'title,author,price',
-		conditionals: { 'genre: 'fiction' },
+		filters: { 'genre: 'fiction' },
 		searchFields: 'title',
 		engineKey: 'jaDGyzkR6iYHkfNsPpNK'
 	});